 When I wound up in the pediatric intensive care unit two days before Christmas Eve in 2006, my world changed forever.
 Soon it would be a whirlwind of doctor’s visits, insulin injections, finger pricks and carb counting lessons.
 It was a lot for a little 11-year-old girl.
 A girl who, by the way, was terrified of needles.

-But next month, I’ll celebrate 11 years of being a type 1 diabetic — my 11th “diaversary,” as it’s known in the diabetes community.
+But soon, I’ll celebrate 11 years of being a type 1 diabetic — my 11th “diaversary,” as it’s known in the diabetes community.